gagliardetto/binary/README.md

 #### Struct Field Tags
 - `_` will skip the field when encoding & deocode a struc
 - `sizeof=` indicates this field is a number used to track the length of a another field.
+- `little` indicates this field will be encoded as little endian
+- `big` indicates this field will be encoded as big endian
+- `optional` indicates this field is optional.
+An optional field will have an initial byte either `0x00` or `0x01` indicating whether the field is present.
+If the field is present it will be followed by the value.
 - Bare values will be parsed as type and little endian when necessary

 #### Supported Types